 A360 was implemented by Population Services International (PSI) and worked in partnership with IDEO.org, the Center on the Developing Adolescent at UC Berkeley, and the Society for Family Health Nigeria.
-A360 is co-funded by the Bill & Melinda Gates Foundation and the Children’s Investment Fund Foundation.
+A360 was co-funded by the Bill & Melinda Gates Foundation and the Children’s Investment Fund Foundation.